vaclavhanzl/prak/README.md

 # prak: Czech phonetic alignment tool

-# WORK IN PROGRESS, PLEASE WAIT FEW DAYS...
+# WORK IN PROGRESS, PLEASE WAIT A FEW DAYS...

 Given a Czech voice recording and corresponding text transcript, this tool can guess a sequence of phones and their position in time.